 Did you know that the first email ever was sent 48 years ago?
 Half a century later, people have developed a strange love-hate relationship with electronic mail.
 Many of them check their emails before getting out of bed, but an even higher number of people aren’t happy with the volume of emails they receive daily—the primary reason people unsubscribe from email lists.

 This year, the number of email users reached the 3.9 billion mark, which means that over 50% of the world’s population is now using email.
 In 2020 we can expect the number of email users to climb to 4 billion.
-According to the recent email marketing statistics, the predicted user growth rate for the next four years is 3%, which is around 100 million users more each year.
+The predicted user growth rate for the next four years is 3%, which is around 100 million users more each year.
 So, in 2023 the number of email users worldwide should be approximately 4.3 billion.

 According to a study from EMarketer, in the past six years, the number of US adults who use email at least once a month has grown by 15%.
 And the number of email users is still on the rise.
 So how many email users are there since 2017?
 Two years ago, there were around 244.5 million US residents using email, and last year, that number increased by 4 million.
 This year, there should be a little over a quarter of a million email users (251.8 million).